PragathiKS/demo/tetrapak-commons/ui.dev/src/HANDLEBARS.md

 # Similarity with Moustache

-Handlebars is based on Moustache templates.
-The syntax followed by handlebars is very similar to Moustache.
-The only difference between the Handlebars and Moustache is handlebars compiles much faster than moustache templates, and provides rich support for built-in and custom helpers.
+Handlebars is based on Moustache templates which means that the syntax followed by handlebars is very similar to Moustache.
+The only difference between the Handlebars and Moustache is handlebars compiles much faster compared to moustache, and provides rich support for built-in and custom helpers.

 # Compilation